To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Zimbabwe Lawyers for Human Rights says more than 100 prisoners have died in Zimbabwe due to "nutrition-related illnesses".
+The Zimbabwe Lawyers for Human Rights say more than 100 prisoners have died due to a shortage of food.
+(Oupa Nkosi, M&G)

 More than 100 prisoners have died this year in Zimbabwean prisons, which have been hit by food shortages due to a lack of funds, a rights group said Tuesday.